Forestry in a treeless land 2017

 It is perhaps inappropriate to use the term forest industry in Iceland, but there are several small businesses that use wood from Icelandic forests in their production.
 As the forest resource grows and more wood from thinnings in plantations becomes available, these businesses and others will be able to rely on domestic sources of wood rather than imports to an increasing extent.

-Elkem operates a large ferrosilicate smelter at Grundartangi in SW Iceland.
-A source of carbon is required in the smelting process, which was previously met by imported coke.
-In 2010, a trial run was made using wood from Icelandic forests as a carbon source.
-The outcome was so good that Elkem decided to switch to wood as their primary carbon source, thereby decreasing the amount of fossil carbon used, which is good from a climate-change mitigation perspective.
-In 2012, Elkem contracted with the IFS to provide wood chips from Icelandic forests for the next 10 years at a price that will more or less cover the costs of thinning, transport and chipping.
-This will result in a greatly needed increase in thinning of middle-aged stands in both the National Forests and forests owned by others.
-The Icelandic forest resource can not yet provide all the carbon needed in the smelting process, but a sizeable and increasing proportion.
+Silicon smelting has become a sizeable industry in Iceland because it is an arc smelting process requiring a great deal of electricity.
+A source of carbon is also required in the smelting process and wood chips are more climate friendly that fossil carbon (coal or coke).
+Since 2012, the IFS has provided wood chips from Icelandic forests to the Elkem-Iceland silicon smelter at a price that more or less covers the costs of thinning, transport and chipping.
+This has resulted in a greatly needed increase in thinning of middle-aged stands in both the National Forests and forests owned by others.
+However, the Icelandic forest resource can as yet only provide a small part of the wood chips needed in the smelting process, so most are imported.

-In forest planning and management, greater emphasis is often placed on one or two of these functions and less emphasis on others, without ignoring them entirely however.
-Within the RAPs, the majority of afforestation plans to date emphasize timber production as a primary goal, the main timber species being Larix sukaczewii, Picea sitchensis, Pinus contorta and Populus trichocarpa.
+In forest planning and management, greater emphasis is often placed on one or two of these functions and less emphasis on others, without ignoring them entirely.
+In farm afforestation the majority of plans to date emphasize timber production as a primary goal, the main timber species being Siberian larch, Sitka spruce, lodgepole pine and black cottonwood.

 Laws pertaining to forestry reflect the fact that forests form a very small part if the Icelandic landscape, the main policy points being that existing forests should be protected and afforestation of treeless land is encouraged.
 To this end, the IFS also has a mandate to educate and advise the public in forestry matters, which requires research.
 These goals have been in effect since the first Forestry Act of 1907.
-The goal of increasing forest cover through afforestation is re-affirmed in the Regional Afforestation Projects Act of 2006, where for the first time a concrete goal of 5% forest and woodland cover of lowlands is set.
+The current forestry act is from 1955 and is for the most part out of date and useless.
+However, the goal of increasing forest cover through afforestation is re-affirmed in the Farm Afforestation Act of 2006, where for the first time a concrete goal of 5% forest and woodland cover of lowlands is set.

 The strategy is divided into five main areas of emphasis: